Lycaenops: Description

-Like the modern-day wolves from which it takes its name, Lycaenops had a long and slender skull, with a set of dog-like fangs set into both its upper and lower jaws.
-These pointed canine teeth were ideal for the use of stabbing and/or tearing at the flesh of any large prey that it came upon.
+Like the modern-day wolves from which it took its name, Lycaenops had a long and slender skull, with dog-like fangs set into its upper and lower jaws.
+These pointed canine teeth were ideal for stabbing and/or tearing at the flesh of any large prey that it came upon.
 Lycaenops most likely hunted small vertebrates such as reptiles and dicynodonts.

 Lycaenops walked and ran with its long legs held close to its body.
-This is a feature found in mammals, but not in more primitive amniotes, early reptiles, and synapsids such as pelycosaurs, whose legs are positioned to the sides of their bodies.
-The ability to move like a mammal would have given Lycaenops an advantage over other land vertebrates, since it would have been able to outrun them.
+This feature is found in mammals but not in more primitive amniotes, early reptiles, and synapsids such as pelycosaurs, whose legs are positioned to the sides of their bodies.
+The ability to move like a mammal would have given Lycaenops an advantage over other land vertebrates since it would have been able to outrun them.

 Species

 The type species Lycaenops ornatus was named by South African paleontologist Robert Broom in 1925.

 Several other species have also been referred to the genus, including L. angusticeps, which was originally named Scymnognathus angusticeps.
 It is currently considered a valid taxon.

-Several other specimens have been referred to as Lycaenops, but are no longer included within this genus.
+Several other specimens have been referred to as Lycaenops but are no longer included within this genus.
 This includes: